s-iwakawa/Git_GitHub_Slides/02_Branches_EN.md

 Insight: Repository analysis tool

-* `Network`Graph: Visualize commits and branches in the timeline
+* `Network Graph`: Visualize commits and branches in the timeline
 * `Pulse`: Shows tasks in progress or completed

 ## GitHub parts